UladzimirKuzmin/quotehero/README.md

 Picture quotes generator

-## Install
+## Installation
-Clone the repo and install the dependencies:
+Clone the repo and install the dependencies.
+Due to generator uses node-canvas library and to make all work fine then probably some additional instruments will be required.
+See https://github.com/Automattic/node-canvas#compiling

 Using npm: